vs2961/trie-slingshot/CLI/README.md

 **Availiable Commands:**
 Command       | Description
 ------------- | -------------
-add           | Adds STRING/the words in your file to the trie autocomplete  | Returns a list of autocomplete suggestions based on your... delete        | Deletes STRING from the trie display       | Displays the Trie search        | Tells you whether or not the keyword is in the Trie
+add           | Adds the keyword/words in your file to the trie autocomplete  | Returns a list of autocomplete suggestions based on your keyword delete        | Deletes the keyword/words in your file from the trie display       | Displays the Trie search        | Tells you whether or not the keyword is in the Trie